gabe-sherman/gabe-sherman.github.io/index.md

 ## Research Interest

-My research is based around fuzz testing, and I’m passionate about proactively protecting widely used software.
-My work focuses on automatic harness generation for open source libraries.
-I also earned my undergrad from the University of Utah, where I discovered my interest in cybersecurity and began researching in the field.
+My research focuses on fuzz testing, with a strong passion for proactively securing widely used software.
+I am particularly interested in extending fuzz testing to previously unexplored areas.
+My current work centers on automating harness generation for open-source libraries.
+Some of the bugs I have found can be found here: https://futures.cs.utah.edu/bugs/?search=gabe+sherman

 ## Publications
 1. [**No Harness, No Problem: Oracle-guided Harnessing for Auto-generating C API Fuzzing Harnesses**](https://users.cs.utah.edu/~snagy/papers/25ICSE-b.pdf)